-So, when schools in Norway closed for Fall break it was a good opportunity to bring the whole family of four back to Penn State and defend the dissertation.
+So, when schools in Norway closed for fall break, it was a welcome opportunity to bring the whole family of four back to Penn State and defend the dissertation.
 Departed from the old Fornebu Airport.
-Returned the day the new Gardermoen airport opened.
-The past and the future - symbolically separated by a dissertation.
+Returned the day the new Gardermoen Airport opened.
+The past and the future - symbolically separated by my dissertation.